Carducci Art Law | Indipendent practice in international art, cultural property and heritage law, arbitration, ADR, litigation

 To the benefit of the private and public sectors he combines:

-i) specialized expertise in: i) art, cultural property and heritage law; and beyond ii) property and contract law, private and public international law, that govern additional aspects of cultural property
+i) specialized expertise in: a) art, cultural property and heritage law; and b) property and contract law, private and public international law, that govern additional aspects of art, cultural property and heritage

-ii) experience with Governments worldwide in art, cultural property and heritage, as to their policies, laws, treaty-making, implementation of international obligations
+ii) experience with Governments worldwide, policy and legal experts in Common and Civil law jurisdictions, in art, cultural property and heritage, as to national policies, laws, treaty-making, implementation of international obligations

-iii) experience as arbitrator, mediator and in cultural diplomacy
+iii) experience as legal counsel and expert, arbitrator and mediator, and in cultural diplomacy

 iv) academic, intergovernmental and indipendent private practice experience